NickDriscoll/personal-site/portfolio.md

 	</a>
 </div>

 After my initial brush with 3D graphics programming, I decided that I would try to make an entire VR game from scratch.
 The idea is that you would have a variety of gadgets that would modify your movement and would also serve a double purpose as weapons to help you stun and collect the main objects of the game, the Totoros that run around.
-This was very much a VR reimagining of <a>Ape Escape</a>.
+This was very much a VR reimagining of <a href="https://www.youtube.com/watch?v=ZEIhcE6VpuM&t=4s&pp=ygUOYXBlIGVzY2FwZSB0YXM%3D">Ape Escape</a>.

 The game is writting in Rust using the OpenGL API for 3D graphics with the following rendering features: